 She grinned and realized that

-most of all she had missed his ability to make her smile.
-"I had my reasons."
+most of all she'd missed his ability to make her smile.
+"I had my

 "I've missed you."